Types of verbena: overview of the most beautiful verbena varieties

 • Long-lasting fertiliser that is free from animal products - child & pet friendly

 Is purpletop verbena hardy?
-Verbena bonariensis can survive temperatures down to – 12 °C, but should always be protected with a layer of mulch.
+Verbena bonariensis can survive temperatures down to – 12 °C but should always be protected with a layer of mulch.
 The above-ground parts of the plant die in winter, and even if the below-ground part of the plant does not survive the winter, it usually survives by self-seeding.

-American vervain
+American blue vervain

-The American verbena (Verbena hastata), which comes from North America, has a noticeably different inflorescence when it flowers from July to September.
+The American blue vervain (Verbena hastata), which comes from North America, has a noticeably different inflorescence when it flowers from July to September.
 The small purple flowers of this species are arranged in spikes, similar to those of common verbena.
 The lance-shaped leaves and the upright growth give this species its Latin nomenclature ‘hastata’, which means spear-shaped.

 Verbena hastata grows best in sunny locations with well-drained, fresh or moderately moist soil.
 When planting, make sure that there are no more than seven plants per square metre.
 In early summer, cuttings can be taken from mature plants for propagation.